The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Scout & Scout Box Seats

-Newly renovated for 2017!
 Enjoy Reds baseball from a prime spot behind home plate in the Scout Box or Scout Seats.
-Your guests will enjoy exceptional views from the same area Major League scouts use with exclusive access to the renovated Scouts Club featuring a new 'grab and go' style market, upgraded concession items, and private restrooms.
+Guests will enjoy exceptional views from the same area Major League scouts use with exclusive access to the renovated Scouts Club presented by Belterra Park featuring a new 'grab and go' style market, upgraded concession items, and private restrooms.
 For more information about these seats please contact Reds Premium at (513) 765-7210 or reds.com/premium.

 The Reds offer a variety of season ticket packages, including full-season, weekday, weekend and mini-plans.
 For more information on season tickets, please call the Season Sales department at (513) 765-7500.

-In accordance with ADA Guidelines, service dogs assisting guests with disabilities are permitted inside Great American Ball Park.
+In accordance with ADA Guidelines, service dogs and miniature horses assisting guests with disabilities are permitted inside Great American Ball Park.
+Other service animals and comfort animals are not permitted in Great American Ball Park.

 This designation means the Reds have trained and prepared sheltering-in-place and evacuation plans which have been approved by the National Weather Service, Hamilton County, and Ohio Emergency Management Officials.
 In the event of severe weather, ballpark staff, the public address announcer, and the scoreboard will advise Guests as to what they can do to get out of harms-way.
 If that occurs, all Guests are asked to quickly adhere, in an orderly manner, to the instructions provided.